Police: South Korean man set himself ablaze to protest Japan

 South Korea’s removal from the Japanese preferential trade list could have a broader impact as it would require Japanese companies to apply for case-by-case approvals for exports to South Korea of hundreds of items deemed sensitive, not just the three materials affected by the trade curbs that took effect July 4.
 It will also allow Japanese authorities to restrict any export to South Korea when they believe there are security concerns.

 South Korea’s presidential office said President Moon Jae-in discussed issues surrounding the Japanese export controls with Cabinet ministers for more than two hours on Thursday, but didn’t immediately reveal what was said.
-Following a meeting with Japanese Foreign Minister Taro Kono in Bangkok on Thursday, South Korean Foreign Minister Kang Kyung-wha told reporters that the Japanese side did not give a “firm answer” to South Korea’s demands that the country remain on Japan’s trade list.
+Following a meeting with Japanese Foreign Minister Taro Kono on the sidelines of the Association of Southeast Asian Nations meetings in Bangkok on Thursday, South Korean Foreign Minister Kang Kyung-wha told reporters that the Japanese side did not give a “firm answer” to South Korea’s demands that the country remain on Japan’s trade list.

 Kang told reporters “there will be grave ramifications on bilateral relations” if South Korea is removed from Japan’s list.